achintyagi/sustearn/src/pages/privacy-policy.md

 ## What Are Your Privacy Rights

-**In Short**: In some regions, such as the European Economic Area (EEA), United Kingdom (UK), and Canada, you have rights that allow you greater access to and control over your personal information.Â You may review, change, or terminate your account at any time.
+**In Short**: In some regions, such as the European Economic Area (EEA), United Kingdom (UK), and Canada, you have rights that allow you greater access to and control over your personal information.
+You may review, change, or terminate your account at any time.

 In some regions (like the EEA, UK, and Canada), you have certain rights under applicable data protection laws.
 These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; and (iv) if applicable, to data portability.
 In certain circumstances, you may also have the right to object to the processing of your personal information.
-You can make such a request by contacting us by using the contact details provided in the section ['HOW CAN YOU CONTACT US ABOUT THIS NOTICE?'](#) below.
+You can make such a request by contacting us by using the contact details provided in the section ['HOW CAN YOU CONTACT US ABOUT THIS NOTICE?'](#how-can-you-contact-us-about-this-notice) below.

 We will consider and act upon any request in accordance with applicable data protection laws.